 I was walking up the street thinking that I am so close to my goal.
-If you had asked me if I would have made it on day one after that horrible climb to Orisson, I would have told you, no way!
-I had bit off more than I could chew.
-My knees don’t bend, and my feet look like chopped liver, I eat ibuprophen for breakfast and antacids just to be sure I don’t get heartburn from the food and wine — and I am deliriously happy!!!
+If you had asked me if I would have made it on day one after that horrible climb to Orisson, I would have struggled to say yes!
+I thought I had bit off more than I could chew.
+My arthritic knees don’t bend, and my feet look like chopped liver, I eat ibuprophen for breakfast and antacids just to be sure I don’t get heartburn from the food and wine — and I am deliriously happy!!!
 How can that be?
 I have manure in my nostrils, I’m sure a I still smell like chorizo sausage and my tongue is torn by stale boccadillo.
-I wouldn’t have changed anything.
+I wouldn’t change anything.

 Today I will be walking to Portomarin.
 After a steady climb out of Sarria, I reached a cute little place called Barbadelo.
 Now, as I mentioned in my last post, I should have researched the albergues better.
 Everyone was so happy that morning standing in front of their albergue.
 Why?
 They had a pool!!
 Darn it!!!

 I bumped into Liam and the rest of the Dublin students.
 We took this group shot.